 The Annual Lecture is the yearly capstone event for Delaware Humanities.
 Held every October—during National Arts & Humanities Month—the Annual Lecture remains the largest free event of the year for the organization since the program began in 1997.
 Every October, notable Featured topics stem from the intersections of community needs, requests and interest as well as current events as relevant to Delaware.

-The Annual Lecture memorializes and honors Dr. Joseph P. del Tufo, an admired member of the Delaware Humanities Council.
-In 1979, Dr. del Tufo was named the first recipient of the Delaware Humanities Award.
-After his death that same year, the award was renamed in his honor to recognize academic accomplishment and commitment to providing accessible humanities programs for public enrichment.
+The Annual Lecture additionally memorializes and honors Dr. Joseph P. del Tufo, an impactful and admired supporter of Delaware Humanities whose commitment to accessible humanities programs for public enrichment continues to inspire us to this day.
+In 1979, Dr. del Tufo was named the first recipient of the Delaware Humanities Award and, following his death that same year, the award was renamed in his honor to recognize academic accomplishment and investment in our Delaware community.

 Join us for our Annual Lecture and spark a dialogue.

 Dangerous Speech and Cowardly Suppression by Eric Berkowitz

 Democracy Fix by Caroline Fredrickson

 Moments in Silence by Astronaut Leland Melvin

 Journalism in the ‘Fake News’ Era by Steve Coll

 Nuestra América: Latino History as U.S. History with Vicki Ruiz